WHAT YOU SHOULD KNOW

 • Out-of-network emergency services, including air ambulance (but not ground ambulance)

-• Covered medical items and services performed by an OON provider at an INN facility (unless non-ancillary services and the provider follows the notice and consent process ).
+• Covered medical items and services performed by an out-of-network provider at an in-network facility (unless non-ancillary services and the provider follows the notice and consent process)

-• Non-emergency, non-ancillary services provided at in-network facility, and the provider did not get your prior consent in the way the No Surprises act requires.
+• Non-emergency, non-ancillary services provided at an in-network facility when the provider did not get prior consent as required

-And, for the above services, your cost-share (in other words, your coinsurance, copay, deductible):
+For the above services, a member’s cost-share (in other words, your coinsurance, copay, deductible):

-• Is roughly the same as it would have been if the service was provided in-network.
+• Is the same as it would have been if the service was provided in-network

 CONTACT US

-Have a question for Naviguard or want to learn more about our out-of-network medical bill services?
+Have a question for Naviguard or want to learn more about our services to help manage out-of-network health care costs?
+Don’t hesitate to reach out.

 Update cookies preferences